Fiji crested iguana: Reproduction

-Iguanas and man

-Folklore
+In the Fijian language

 The Fijian name for iguana is vokai, although some tribes call it saumuri.
-Two tribes regard the iguana as their totem and as such its name is not allowed to be mentioned in the presence of women or the offender may be beaten with a stick.
-The majority of Fijians, however, are terrified of the crested iguana because of its behavior when threatened.

 Threats

 The biggest threat the Fiji crested iguana faces is habitat loss due to fires, storms, agricultural development, and competition from feral goats.
 Goats were introduced to Yadua Taba in 1972 and numbered over 200 by the late 1970s.
 The vegetation on the island during this time was severely depleted by a combination of grazing and fires used to drive goats for ease of capture.
 After the discovery of the Fiji crested iguana, the island was declared a sanctuary and all but a few goats were removed and fires banned.
 As a result, the dry forest on the island has recovered to a great extent and is the best remaining example of Pacific dry forest.
 Invasive Leucaena trees threaten the regeneration of native food trees for the iguanas, but the government of Fiji has taken steps to eradicate the trees.

 A secondary threat is introduced predators in the forms of rats, mongooses, and cats which prey on the Fiji crested iguana and its eggs.
 Additionally the lizard has been hunted as a food source and for the illegal animal trade.

 In 2002, five adult Fiji crested iguanas were stolen from the sanctuary, but Fiji Custom officers caught the smuggler before he boarded his international flight.
 Since this incident, tourist visits to the sanctuary have been prohibited and only researchers are permitted to visit the island.
 In order to protect iguanas in the sanctuary from diseases and parasites, it is not permitted to return to the island any lizard that has been removed.
+Wildlife trafficking continues to be a major impediment to conducting conservation outreach for this species as the traffickers are targeting the sites where conservation investments are being made further putting the species at risk of extinction.